garrandall/popular-music-data/tracks/for-the-first-time-in-forever-kristen-bell-idina-menzel.md

 Tonight imagine me gown and all
 Fetchingly draped against the wall
 The picture of sophisticated grace
-Ooh!
+Oh!
 I suddenly see him standing there
 A beautiful stranger, tall and fair
 I wanna stuff some chocolate in my face
 But then we laugh and talk all evening